 Deportation Fears Prompt Immigrants To Cancel Food Stamps

 Groups that help low-income families get food assistance are alarmed by a recent drop in the number of immigrants seeking help.
 Some families are even canceling their food stamps and other government benefits, for fear that receiving them will affect their immigration status or lead to deportation.
-Many of the concerns appear to be unfounded, but have been fueled by the Trump administration's tough stance on immigration.
+Many of the concerns appear to be unfounded but have been fueled by the Trump administration's tough stance on immigration.

-Officials at Manna Food Center in Montgomery County, Md., report that about 20 percent of the 561 families they've helped apply for food stamps, or SNAP benefits, in the past few months have asked that their cases be closed.
+Officials at Manna Food Center in Montgomery County, Md., report that about 20 percent of the 561 families they have helped apply for food stamps, or SNAP benefits, in the past few months have asked that their cases be closed.

-Maria Chavez, an outreach worker for Manna, says her immigrant clients are scared, especially if they're undocumented parents getting SNAP benefits for their eligible American children.
+Maria Chavez, an outreach worker for Manna, says her immigrant clients are scared, especially if they're unauthorized parents getting SNAP benefits for their eligible American children.

 "They say, 'I want to close my food stamp.'
 And I say, 'Why you want to close it?'
-They say, 'Well, because I am afraid that something [will] happen to me or they deport me,' " says Chavez.
+They say, 'Well, because I am afraid that something [will] happen to me or they [will] deport me,' " says Chavez.

 Jim Wengler, director of benefits access at Hunger Free New York City, says fewer immigrants have also been showing up recently at the 20 sites his group serves around the city.
 And he says some noncitizens — even those in the country legally — want all of their government benefits canceled, including Medicaid.